 But some of us have difficulties stopping the preparation once we get started, which means that we cannot move onto the actual activity.
 If this is a problem for you, you might need professional help managing your distractibility or your difficulty focusing.

-Mental barriers: Are you having troubles thinking small?
+Mental barriers: Are you having trouble thinking small?
 Cut your goals in half, and maybe even in half again.
 And then focus on a specific task, one that you can accomplish in a short time.
-Peter Drucker also says that in order to be effective you have to cut out extraneous interruptions—in those days that meant phone calls and collegial drop-ins.
-Today it can mean making yourself turn off the computer, your phone and any other outside connections for a period of time.
+Peter Drucker also says that in order to be effective you have to cut out extraneous interruptions — in those days that meant phone calls and collegial drop-ins.
+Today it can mean making yourself turn off the computer, your phone, and any other outside connections for a period of time.
 If this feels next to impossible, start small.
 Do it for half an hour.
 And see what you accomplish during that time period.
 Maybe then you can do it for a little longer next time.

 Sirois, F.M.
 Is procrastination a vulnerability factor for hypertension and cardiovascular disease?
 Testing an extension of the procrastination–health model J Behav Med (2015) 38: 578. doi:10.1007/s10865-015-9629-2